-The aim of this work is that no rain or waste water will runoff the area anymore.
+The aim of this work is that no rain or waste water will run off the area anymore.
 Then we have transformed a landscape into a "retention landscape."
 All outflowing water should be spring water.
 In Tamera, we have created a series of interconnected retention areas (from pond-sized to lake-sized), in which the rainwater can collect behind a dam constructed from natural material.
-The retention spaces themselves are not sealed with concrete or any artificial membrane, so that the water can slowly but steadily diffuse into the earth-body.

-The term 'Water Retention Landscape' is always connected with the concept of nature-healing.
+The retention spaces themselves are not sealed with concrete or any artificial membrane, so that the water can slowly but steadily diffuse into the Earth body.
+The term "Water Retention Landscape" is always connected with the concept of healing and restoring nature.
 The construction of Water Retention Landscapes is an active and effective answer to the destruction of nature.